 There is no required playing time.
 Playing time will be at the discretion of the team's coaching staff.

 RE-ENTRY RULE: Only designated starters may re-enter the game.
-A starter may re-enter the game and replace any other player (starter or substitute) who has played 6 defensive outs and has had one “at bat”, and they must then take that player's place in the batting order.
+A starter may re-enter the game once and must bat in the same spot of the lineup that he was originally batting in.

 EXTRA-HITTER RULE: A team may have 10 players in the batting order.
 9 play positions in the field, and one is the “extra-hitter”.